 Gabby is also committed to conservation and education.
 She has been working with Nature’s Best Photography since 2006 to found Nature’s Best Photography Students, a free, bi-monthly, online magazine by students for students.
 See http://www.NaturesBestStudents.com to view the magazine.

 In September of 2008, Gabby was recognized by Glamour Magazine as one of the Top 10 College Women in the United States for her work with children, photography and the environment.
-Gabby graduated from Brown University in 2009 with a degree in Science and Society.
-She hopes to pursue a career in conservation and natural history publishing.
+Gabby graduated from Brown University in 2009 with a degree in Science and Society and from Imperial College London in 2017 with an MSc in Conservation Science.
+She is currently a doctoral student at the School of Forest Resources and Conservation at the University of Florida.

-Gabby also serves on the Board of Directors for the North American Nature Photography Association.
+Gabby is a Past President of the North American Nature Photography Association.